MikePohatu/TsGui/documentation/features/Sets.md

 ## Overview
 The 'Sets' feature allows the creation of multiple variables in a simple list format, rather than having to create individual GuiOptions or NoUiOptions.

-You can import from text files to simplify and your configuration files.
+You can import from text files to simplify your configuration files.

 ## Config Overview